 Resources pages are becoming more common pages found on business websites, featuring a variety of free or gated content visitors can use to learn, solve problems, answer frequently asked questions and more.
 The purpose of such pages - aside from providing inherent value to the end user - is to nurture prospects at different stages of the buyers' journey.

 The resources page builds trust and rapport with these buyers that may eventually result in a sales conversion, or may just make them a follower who'll become another word of mouth referrer.
-Either way, these pages have a lot of potential for businesses to drive traffic, build brand authority, and convert prospects.
+Either way, these pages have a lot of potential for businesses to drive traffic, build brand authority, become a thought leader and convert prospects.

 If you decide to build a resource page for your website, you'll want to make sure to follow some best practices and answer some questions.
 How will you structure it?
 What will you include?
 And how can you encourage readers to download these tools?
 Keep reading to answer these questions and more.